Updated August 16, 2023

 An island of sleepy fishing villages, fewer crowds, and endless miles of calm, unspoiled beaches, relaxing is the name of the game on Menorca.
-To help you choose the perfect base for your Menorca holiday, we’ve rounded up some of the best places to stay on the island.
-Whether you’re a family seeking safe and sandy beaches, or a couple looking for romance, there’s a spot on Menorca waiting for you.
+Whether you’re a family seeking safe and sandy beaches, or a couple looking for romance, we’ve rounded up some of the best places to stay in Menorca.

 Perched on a cliff overlooking the resort’s main beach, Cala’n Porter enjoys spectacular sea views and a laidback atmosphere that’s ideal for couples.
 Its wide sandy beach is one of the most dramatic spots in Menorca, surrounded by towering cliffs that stretch out into the sea.